coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 - Teaching with very diverse partners, it can be challenging to find a common language with people very different than you.
 - I teach alone, in the future there will be more collaboration with multiple team members.
 Both approaches have their pros and cons.
 - Both has its own distinct advantages
-- Most of my teaching is on my own, as a freelancer its more expensive to work with colleagues than to deliever a course on my own.
+- Most of my teaching is on my own, as a freelancer its more expensive to work with colleagues than to deliver a course on my own.
 - Teaching together, learns from each other, feedbacks to improve
 - Not formally taught yet, only given presentations actually .
-- collective teaching would benefit the teachers with collaborative curriculumn and experiences sharing.
+- collective teaching would benefit the teachers with collaborative curriculum and experiences sharing.

 ### If applicable, have you seen any challenges when teaching together and how to overcome them?